Ph.D. in Systems Engineering

 The ultimate goal of an SE PhD is to give students the best possible preparation for their careers in research, government, or industry.
 The following professional training requirements help students prepare for the full spectrum of career choices:

 • GTAs: Students typically serve as a GTA at some point over the course of their MS or PhD.
 GTAs will enroll for three credits (Satisfactory/Unsatisfactory, or S/U, basis) of SYS 6097 or SYS 9997 in a section corresponding to their supervising instructor.
 Receipt of one or more U grades for graduate instruction may endanger a student’s eligibility to serve as a GTA in future semesters.
-More information about the Engineering School’s language-skills requirements for international students serving as GTAs can be found here.
+More information about the Engineering School’s language-skills requirements for international students serving as GTAs can be found on the Center for American English Language & Culture's Assessment website.

 • Research Dissemination: Students will disseminate their research via journal and conference papers.
 Before scheduling the final defense, students must have at least one first-authored paper with their research advisor published or accepted by a journal or peer-reviewed conference paper approved by their advisory committee.
 To aid in supporting student travel to conferences, all SIE PhD students are able to apply to receive a travel grant if their research adviser or fellowship is unable to fund their travel, conference registration, and lodging.
 To receive a travel grant, the student must be the primary author presenting a peer-reviewed publication.
 Additionally, their advisor must write a statement that there are no research funds to support travel.
 See the Doctoral Student Travel Grant section below for more information.